-SUBSCALE MARK COMMENTARY Content5The candidate writes about an object and The chair and its features are described an of the chair, explaining how the chair arrive All the content is relevant and the target reader is fully informed.
+SUBSCALE MARK COMMENTARY Content5The candidate writes about an object and expla5The chair and its features are described and the of the chair, explaining how the chair arrived in the All the content is relevant and the target reader is fully informed.
 The candidate writes about an object and explains what is unusual about it.
 The chair and its features are described and there is a narrative which describes the history of the chair, explaining how the chair arrived in the family and what happened to it in the end.
 The reader learns about the importance of the chair to the family.
 Communicative Achievement 3 The style is appropriate for an article.
 The register is neutral to informal and the details are discussed from a personal perspective.
 There are direct questions which immediately engage the reader (Have you ever gone to Australia?
-Well) and at the end, there is som advice for others thinking of buying a similar object (I recommend you to buy it, but try no to allow everybody to sit on it).
+Well) and at the end, there is sor advice for others thinking of buying a similar object (I recommend you to buy it, but try no to allow everybody to sit on it).
 The target reader's attention is held and straightforward ideas are communicated.
-Organisation5The article is well organised and uses a range of cohesive devices and features to generally good effect.
-There is a range of sentence structure effect (The chair seamed to be perfect, but it was not) and the article narrative which provides an overall structure to the text.
-There is good use of pronouns, substitution and ellipsis which help to compare the second secon There is good use of pronouns, substitution and ellipsis which help to avoid repetition of the main subject (an special chair; This product; It; this special chair; All these; Sitting on it) and Language2A range of everyday vocabulary is used a employed (other characteristics; not as ex- enough to support).
-There is some awkwa facilities to enjoy; complete unusual object how are you?
-I hope you're ok.
-I've rethinked your problem.
-I found out two things.
-First of all, if you want me to give you the best advice, I would like to have more information.
-Secondly, you can't make anything you really don't want to.
-Talk with them, and maybe you'll together find a solution.
-But anyway, I think that you don't want to talk with them.
-Well, at least I wouldn't want to.
-So, if you're just like me, just talk with them face-to-face and clearly say: 'no'.
-But if it still isn't a good solution for you, I've got one more idea.
-Perhaps, there is a person who plays guitar as good as you, and maybe he or she will agree to replace you for a couple of hours.
-Think about these ideas.
-I hope I helped.
-Write back soon, what you decided.
-Good luck, your XYZ
+Organisation5features to generally good effect.
+There is a range of sentence struct effect (The chair seamed to be perfect, but it was not) and the article narrative which provides an overall structure to the text.
+There is good use of pronouns, substitution and ellipsis which help to There is good use of pronouns, substitution and ellipsis which help to avoid repetition of the main subject (an special chair; This product; It; this special chair; All these; Sitting on it) and Language2AA range of everyday vocabulary is used an employed (other characteristics; not as expensive enough to support).
+There is some awkwar facilities to enjoy; complete unusual object; Simple grammatical forms are used with a support.